Violation of Bell inequality from a squeezed coherent state of inflationary perturbations: Bell Inequality violation

 \subsection{Spin correlations}

-Our next task is to find out the explicit form of spin-spin correlation in terms of coherent state and squeezing parameter respectively.
-In order to do so, first we have to find out the pseudo-spin operators in terms of the eigenstates of quadrature operator i.e. $\hat{q}_{k}\ket{q_{k}} = q_{k}\ket{q_{k}}$.
+We now proceed to derive explicit expressions for the spin-spin correlations in terms of the coherent displacement and squeezing parameters.
+To achieve this, we begin by rewriting the pseudo-spin operators introduced in~\ref{pseudo_spin}~-~\ref{pseudo-spin_30} in terms of the eigenstates of the quadrature operator $\ket{q_{\mathbf{k}}}$ and $\ket{-q_{\mathbf{k}}}$.
+The resulting representations are given by

-Lets concentrate on the xx correlation of the pseudo-spin operators evaluated with respect to Squeezed coherent state.
-After simplification, it's mathematical expression is found to be the following.
+First, we focus on evaluating the spin-xx correlation of the pseudo-spin operators \ref{pseudo_spin_2} evaluated with respect to squeezed coherent state $\ket{r,\alpha}$.
+Using the form of the pseudo-spin operator, $\hat{S}_{x}(k)$, in the quadrature basis, this correlation reduces to

-In the above expression, $\psi_{r}(q_{k},q_{-k})$ represents the wave function of Squeezed coherent state in the quadrature basis.
-If one looks carefully, then it can be found that Squeezed coherent state is nothing but a displaced gaussian state whose peak value is shifted from the origin of our coordinate system.
-For a detailed derivation of the wave function, one can look into the appendices.
-Here we only give the final form of this wave function.